-The amended Compacts provide assistance in the form of direct grants in six sectors: education, health care, infrastructure, public sector capacity building, private sector development, and environment.
-Joint economic management committees, comprised of mid-ranking officials from the U.S. and the RMI or FSM, meet bi-annually to agree on the allocation of Compact funds among the sectors and to discuss performance, accountability issues and conditions for the use of assistance.
+The amended Compacts provide financial assistance in the form of direct grants in seven sectors: education, health care, infrastructure, public sector capacity building, private sector development, environment, and enhanced reporting and accountability (FSM only).
+Joint economic management committees, comprised of officials from the U.S. and the RMI or FSM, meet bi-annually to agree on the allocation of Compact funds among the sectors and to discuss performance, accountability issues and conditions for the use of assistance.
 OIA serves as the administrator of the financial assistance and ensures enforcement of conditions.
 An office for monitoring Compact assistance was established in Honolulu in 2003 and personnel have also been located in U.S. embassies in the RMI and FSM capitals.

 Through a negotiated fiscal procedures agreement, accountability and control standards similar to those which apply domestically to grant agreements between the Federal Government and State and local governments have been implemented.

 The amended Compacts also require the United States to make contributions to trust funds for each government.
-The trust funds are intended to help provide a source of income to the FSM and RMI following the conclusion of direct assistance in 2023.
+The trust funds are intended to help provide a source of income to the FSM and RMI following the conclusion of direct assistance.